 I've been a fan of broadcast radio for as long as I can remember.
 I've mostly listened to obscure college or low power FM stations.
 For a couple years I was a representative on a station's "community board".
 Current favorite: 91.7 WSGE at Gaston College, although it's usually hard to receive over the air for me.
 I got radioactively interested in Ham Radio when a friend (Thanks, KT0BEG! aka The Renaissance Polymath photography) gave me a BaoFeng UV-5R and told me I would need a license to use it legally.
 Also, registration fees were soon going to increase from free to $35!

-I got a Technician "ticket" without much extra effort by refreshing basic electrical and electronics knowledge already on board in brain from previous learning.
-The no cost, off-line, Ham Trainer app on my Android phone was used to learn rules, and practice questions and exams.
+A Technician "ticket" was received without much extra effort by refreshing basic electrical and electronics knowledge already on board in brain from previous learning, and adding rules and conventions.
+The no cost, off-line, Ham Trainer app on my Android phone was used to learn rules, and do practice questions and sample exams.

 GMRS registration was added for completeness, and $35.